-The Australasian Vitreous Enamellers' Institute Scholarship in Ceramic Engineering

-The Institute provides a scholarship, on the basis of academic merit and personality, for students who are British subjects and who have either met University requirements for admission to Year 1 of the Ceramic Engineering course or have satisfactorily completed Year 1 of the course.
+The Australasian Vitreous Enamellers' Institute Scholarship in Ceramic Engineering merit and personality, for students who are British subjects and who have either met University requirements for admission to Year 1 of the Ceramic Engineering course or have satisfactorily completed Year 1 of the course.
 The scholarship has a value of \$250 p.a., and is normally tenable for four years.